The oral examination (viva)

 In some circumstances an independent chair may be appointed for an examination.
 The role of the independent chair is to ensure that the examination is conducted fairly and professionally, and in accordance with University regulations.
 The independent chair is not expected to be an expert in the subject area, although they should be from a cognate discipline.
 As such the independent chair is not expected to read the thesis or play a role in academic examination of the candidate or question the candidate on the work being examined at the oral examination.
 Further details are given in the Criteria for the appointment of examiners.

 After the examination

-The examiners informally notify the candidate of the result (usually immediately, but no later than 24 hours afterwards).
+The examiners informally notify the PGR of the result (usually immediately, but no later than 24 hours afterwards).
 They will be given one of the following results: pass (or pass subject to editorial and presentational corrections or minor deficiencies), referral or fail.
 Find out more about the outcome of the viva and the results a candidate might receive.

-Use of video conference for oral examinations
+Use of video streaming for oral examinations

 Usually, the viva will take place in Leeds with all appointed examiners present in the room with the candidate.
 However, in exceptional circumstances the examination group may consider the use of video conferencing or Skype.
 This is not a routine alternative to a face-to-face viva.
 Permission must be sought from the graduate boards examinations group Consult the policy for video streaming for more information and an application form.

 For more information please contact the Thesis Submission and Examination team.